storm-fsv-cvut/smoderp2d-manual/user_guide/docs/model_setup.md

 ### kinematic/diffuse
-The model is capable of using kinematic and diffusive wave approximation of Saint-Venant equations. ***Kinematic wave*** assumes that the slope of the water level is parallel to the slope of the soil surface.
-This approximation is valid for step slopes
+The model is capable of using kinematic and diffusive wave approximation of Saint-Venant equations.

+***Kinematic wave*** approximation assumes that the slope of the water level is parallel to the slope of the soil surface.
+This approximation is valid for step slopes where substantial  backwater effect does not occur.

+The ***diffusive wave***  is driven be the waster surface slope.
+Therefore, the backwater effect is considered.
+The diffusive wave approximation should be used if flat areas as presented in the model.
+However, the diffusive wave is computationally more intensive compared to kinematic wave approximation.

+For further details about the flow equation approximation see the **reference manual**.

 ### implicit/explicit computing
-*reference manual*.
+**reference manual**.

 SEIBERT J., MCGLYNN B.L.: A new triangular multiple flow direction algorithm for computing upslope areas from gridded digital elevation models [online],